odasyss/GlobalEntrtyApp/README.md

   Directs you to the official TTP login page to book your appointment immediately.

 ---
+## 🧠 How It Works
+- You select or search for a location.
+- The app checks the official Global Entry scheduler for available time slots.
+- If no slots are available, it keeps checking every 5 seconds.
+- As soon as a slot is found:
+- A browser notification is shown
+- A bell sound is played
+- The refresh is stopped
+- You click "Login Now" to book it.
+---
+## 🛡️ Disclaimer
+This project is not affiliated with the U.S. Customs and Border Protection or the Trusted Traveler Program.
+It uses publicly available data for convenience and does not book appointments on your behalf.

+---
 ## 📦 Tech Stack

 - **Framework:** [Next.js](https://nextjs.org/)